Deadly wildfire near The Dalles being investigated as suspected arson

 "They burn like they're made of oil," Simmons said.
 "Hot, fast fire."

-Simmons said officials are still in the process of assessing structures, but he expects more structures have burned.
+Officials are still in the process of assessing how many structures have been burned by the fire.

 Sky 8 video: Fire burns structures